Sampreet/OQuPy/DEVELOPMENT.md

 ### Enabling Experimental Features

-To enable experimental features switch to the "jax" branch and use
+To enable experimental features switch to the `dev/jax` branch and use
 ```python
 from oqupy.backends import enable_gpu_features
 enable_gpu_features()